storj/storj/docs/design/storage-node-automatic-updater.md

 1. Rename `storagenode.exe` into `storagenode.old.<release>.exe`
 1. Rename `storagenode.<release>.exe` into `storagenode.exe`.
 1. Start the service using Windows API.
+1. Delete `storagenode.old.<release>.exe` from previous updates.
+Keep the latest `storagenode.old.<release>.exe` to be able to roll back, if necessary.

 Usually automatic updaters prefer the first approach because it allows for inplace updating of the same binary that is doing the updating.